 Inhalation Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 Qualified persons should administer oxygen, if available.
 If breathing has stopped, give artificial respiration.
 Symptoms of lung edema (shortness of breath) may develop up to 24 hours after exposure.
 Immediately call an ambulance if any breathing difficulty persists after removal from exposure area.
 Call a physician or poison control center for further treatment advice.
 Eyes Hold eyes open and rinse slowly and gently with water for 15-20 minutes.
-Remove contact lenses, if present, after the first five minutes; then continue rinsing eyes.
-Immediately call a physician or poison control center if liquid contact occurs.
-For vapor contact, if eye irritation persists, get medical advice or attention.
-Skin Remove and isolate contaminated clothing and shoes, and other items covering the skin.
-Rinse skin immediately with plenty of water for 15-20 minutes.
-Use soap and water for a final cleanse.
+Ret lenses, if present, after the first five minutes; then continue rinsing eyes.
+Immed a physician or poison control center if liquid contact occurs.
+For vapor contact irritation persists, get medical advice or attention.
+Remove and isolate contaminated clothing and shoes, and other items covering the Rinse skin immediately with plenty of water for 15-20 minutes.
+Use soap and we final cleanse.
 Call a physician or Poison Control Center immediately.
-Aerate and then wash any contaminated clothing or shoes separately before reuse.
-Dispose of heavily contaminated clothing and shoes.
-Ingestion Immediately call a Poison Control Center or physician.
-Have victim dab inside mouth with dry cloth or paper towel to remove as much product as possible, then thoroughly rinse with water with mouth lowered towards ground to prevent inadvertent swallowing.
-Never give anything by mouth to a victim who is unconscious or is having convulsions.
-Do not induce vomiting without advice from Poison Control Center or physician.
-If vomiting occurs, keep head low to minimize aspiration of stomach contents.
+Aerate and wash any contaminated clothing or shoes separately before reuse.
+Dispose of head contaminated clothing and shoes.